 God preserved His Word for every generation.
 Spending time learning more about who He is and what He has done for His people will expand the personal knowledge one has of the Lord, strengthening the relationship.

 You can only do this by reading your Bible.
-This is a major key to abide in Him.
+This is a major key to abiding in Him.

 3. Serve Others

 When Jesus talks about abiding in Him, He is also speaking of serving the Lord by serving others for His Kingdom.